gianmarcodonetti/optimization/README.md

 # Optimization

-Python optimization library.
+Mathematical Optimization library.

 The developed algorithms are:

-- Simulated Annealing
+- Simulated Annealing in python
-- Reinforced Annealing
+- Reinforced Annealing in python

+They have been developed with the goal to support different frameworks of data representation.

 ## Docs